yurimonti/typeDB-digital-twin/README.md

 #### Logical Data Validation
 Inserted data gets validated beyond static type-checking of attribute value types.
 Entities are validated to only have the correct attributes, and relations are validated to only relate things that are logically allowed.
 TypeDB performs richer validation of inserted entities and relations by evaluating the polymorphic types of the things involved.
 #### Logical Query Validation
 Read queries executed on TypeDB go through a type resolution process.
-This process not only optimises the query's execution, but also acts as a static type checker to reject meaningless and unsatisfiable queries, as they are likely a user error.
+This process not only optimizes the query's execution, but also acts as a static type checker to reject meaningless and unsatisfiable queries, as they are likely a user error.

 ### Evolved with logical inference
 TypeDB encodes your data for logical interpretation by a reasoning engine.
 It enables type-inference and rule-inference, which create logical abstractions of data.
 This allows the discovery of facts and patterns that would otherwise be too hard to find; and complex queries become much simpler.
 #### Rules
 TypeDB allows you to define rules in your schema.
 This extends the expressivity of your model as it enables the system to derive new conclusions when a certain logical form in your dataset is satisfied.
-Like functions in programming, rules can chain onto one another, creating abstractions of behaviour at the data level.
+Like functions in programming, rules can chain onto one another, creating abstractions of behavior at the data level.
 #### Inference
 TypeDB's inference facility translates one query into all of its possible interpretations.
 This happens through two mechanisms: type-based and rule-based inference.
 Not only does this derive new conclusions and uncovers relationships that would otherwise be hidden, but it also enables the abstraction of complex patterns into simple queries.